edgelesssys/contrast/dev-docs/security-overview.md

 ## Runtime Policy

 A key element of a CVM in Contrast is its runtime policy, a fundamental component of Kata Containers.
-The runtime policy is attached to the CVM and enforced by the `kata-agent`, which runs in user mode within the CVM.
+The runtime policy is attached to the CVM and enforced by the `kata-agent`, which runs within the CVM.
 It strictly regulates and verifies host-to-CVM communication, ensuring that:

 - ✅ Only approved workload images can be started inside the CVM.
 - ✅ Execution of additional unauthorized processes is prohibited.